West Point (Pamunkey River Fort)

 May - July 1863

-The town of West Point, 35 miles due east of Richmond, is located at the confluence of the Mattaponi and Pamunkey rivers.
-The terminus of the Richmond & York River Railroad was here at the head of the York River.
-Military forces at this strategic location could control naval traffic on these waterways.
+The town of West Point, situated 35 miles east of Richmond at the confluence of the Mattaponi and Pamunkey rivers, served as a vital strategic hub.
+As the terminus of the Richmond & York River Railroad and the head of the York River, control of this location dictated naval and rail traffic along this avenue into the Confederate capital.

-On May 7, 1863, thousands of Union soldiers disembarked from transports and occupied the village.
-The men, under the command of General John A. Dix, were to establish a base of operations for the destruction of supplies or resources that could aid the Confederate war effort.
+On May 7, 1863, thousands of Union soldiers under Gen. John A. Dix disembarked from transports to occupy the village.
+Their mission was to establish a base of operations to destroy resources and supply line aiding the Confederate war effort.

 |